 Liquidity risk is the risk that arises when the maturity of assets and the maturity of liabilities do not match.
 Some financial assets may not be able to be monetised in a timely manner.
-Based on current cash resources, the companies outstanding warrants and options, and the recently announced "bought deal", Management considers liquidity risk to be low for at least 12 months.
-While the company does not have any credit facilities from banks, GMG ensures it maintains enough cash, to fulfil its near-term liabilities.
+Based on current cash resources, the companies outstanding warrants and options, and the recently announced "bought deal", Management considers liquidity risk to be low for the 2023 calendar year.
+While the company does not have any credit facilities from banks, GMG ensures it maintains enough cash, to fulfil its nearterm liabilities.